aihimel/uCommunity-backend/README.md

 # uCommunity-backend
 University community management system developed by the student of Institute of Science &amp; Technology, Bangladesh.
-This perticular service exposes an API to be used by other applications.
+This particular service exposes an API to be used by other applications.